IShix-g/VContainer-Extensions/README.md

 ### Complete Heavy Initialization in a Light Scene

-For example, create an `AppLifetimeScope` used throughout the game.
-By initializing it in the title scene, **you can complete heavy initialization in a light scene.** Since this `AppLifetimeScope` persists across scene transitions, there's no need to perform heavy initialization again.
+For example, you can create an `AppLifetimeScope` to be used throughout the entire game.
+By initializing it in a lightweight scene, such as the title screen, you can complete heavy initialization processes in a less resource-intensive environment.
+Additionally, since this `AppLifetimeScope` persists across scene transitions, the heavy initialization won't run again after changing scenes.

 ### Place in All Scenes